Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ar/learn-governance.md

 #### Public Referenda

 Anyone can propose a referendum by depositing the minimum amount of tokens for a certain period (number of blocks).
 If someone agrees with the proposal, they may deposit the same amount of tokens to support it - this action is called _seconding_.
 The proposal with the highest amount of bonded support will be selected to be a referendum in the next voting cycle.
-Note that this may be different than the absolute number of seconds; for instance, three accounts bonding 20 DOT each would "outweigh" ten accounts bonding a single DOT each.
+Note that this may be different than the absolute number of seconds; for instance, three accounts bonding 20 SOLAR each would "outweigh" ten accounts bonding a single SOLAR each.
 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote).

 There can be a maximum of 100 public proposals in the proposal queue.